ikenfin/node-verification-code/README.md

 * **generator** - function which generates `Buffer` with random content any length.
 It utilises sequence-function to produce random sequences
 * **sequence-function** - function which provides sequence of random elements (*up to 10 symbols*)

-> Althoug sequence size is limited to 10 symbols, it does'nt mean you cannot generate longer codes.
+> Although sequence size is limited to 10 symbols, it doesn't mean you cannot generate longer codes.
+Generator will call sequence-function multiple times to get code with desired length.

-You can create custom generator in two ways.
-Simpliest - using **sequenceFromAlphabet** helper function as follows:
+So, to create own code generator you will need to create your own sequence-function.
+To do so you can simply use **sequenceFromAlphabet** shortcut as follows:

 ```js
 const { sequenceFromAlphabet, createGenerator } = require('node-verification-code')